Reanna Browne

-Reanna Gail Browne (born 1 December 1983) is a former Australian cricketer.
+Reanna Gail Browne (born 1 December 1983) is an Australian former cricketer.
 An all-rounder, she bowls right-arm leg break and is a right-handed batter.
 Born in Longreach, Queensland, Browne represented her home state in 21 List A matches between the 2002–03 and 2007–08 seasons of the Women's National Cricket League (WNCL).
-Reanna represented the Australian under 19's and Shooting Stars women's cricket teams.
+Browne represented the Australian under 19's and Shooting Stars women's cricket teams.

-Reanna also represented Australia in Gaelic football in 2005 touring Ireland.
+Browne also represented Australia in Gaelic football in 2005 touring Ireland.

-Reanna is an academically trained and practicing Futurist, with a Master of Strategic Foresight from Swinburne University.
+Browne is an academically trained and practicing futurist, with a Master of Strategic Foresight from Swinburne University.
+She also holds a Bachelor of Arts in human resource management from the University of Sunshine Coast.